 December 1996 - At the request of the administration of President Clinton, Gates chairs an independent panel reviewing the possibility of missile threats to North America over the next 15 years.

 1999-2001 - Is interim Dean of the George Bush School of Government and Public Service at Texas A&M University.

 August 1, 2002-December 16, 2006 - Is president of Texas A&M University.

 February 2005 - Is offered the position of director of national intelligence by US President George W. Bush but turns it down.

 November 8, 2006 - Is nominated by President Bush to be the new secretary of defense to replace Donald Rumsfeld.

 December 6, 2006 - The Senate confirms Gates, 95-2.

 December 18, 2006 - Is sworn in as the 22nd secretary of defense.

-June 30, 2011 - Resigns as Secretary of Defense, to be replaced by Leon Panetta.
+June 30, 2011 - Retires from his position as secretary of defense, to be replaced by Leon Panetta.
 President Obama awards Gates the Presidential Medal of Freedom during his retirement ceremony.